 A mother of two and avid consumer of all things educational, she worked as a reviewer for the Good Schools Guide, a trustee of international aid charity, LEPRA, and was a keen educator about the history of the Thames, organising events and talks for a local charity.

 Having lived abroad from the age of four to 18 in the US, Canada, Germany and Japan, Kate returned to study English Literature at University College London.
-She has backpacked around Pakistan, China and India, and has written her first novel The Other Church, about a vicar who boxes.
-Publication date to be confirmed.
+She has backpacked around Pakistan, China and India, and has written her first novel, The Other Church, about a vicar who boxes.

 Christina has worked in the PR industry for over 20 years, beginning her experience at Cohn & Wolfe as personal assistant to the UK Chairman and European MD before moving to Edelman.
 She broadened her experience, taking on other operational roles at the RLF Partnership and Gardant Communications.
 Her experience also includes the executive search industry and marketing & comms.